chcharcharlie/QuantTradingSystemResearch/PhaseD1/discussion_summary.md

 - Lower frequency trading (daily/weekly rather than intraday)
 - Support for both stock and cryptocurrency markets
 - Suitable for managing a portfolio eventually up to $500K
+- Python preferred but open to other languages if better suited for quant systems
+- Signal delivery via Telegram messages (or email as an alternative)
+- Signals should include confidence levels and supporting data

 ## Priorities